There is an extensive amount of hype and chatter around the concept of cloud, at the moment – especially since startups have begun to go public.

 Growth is expected to be seen in the adoption of container technologies because the CaaS (Container-as-a-Service) is more efficient as compared to the hardware virtualization.

 Looking forward to enhancing your cloud computing skills?
 Enroll in our cloud computing certification course today and take your career to new heights

 The Cloud Will Be Ubiquitous, Obliterating the Terms ‘private’, ‘public’, and ‘hybrid’

 We still are at the stage where the cloud is classified at ‘private’, ‘public’, and ‘hybrid’.
 The introduction to containers and the new agile management/ deployment technologies has led to the cloud server locations to become irrelevant.

 In the future, organizations will no longer talk about public vs. private clouds.
-In addition to this, focus will fall on user experience that is backed by and decoupled from the always on and fundamentally elastic infrastructure that can live anywhere be it the developer’s work station to the large data centers that are halfway around the world.
+In addition to this, the focus will fall on user experience that is backed by and decoupled from the always-on and fundamentally elastic infrastructure that can live anywhere be it the developer’s work station to the large data centers that are halfway around the world.

 Due to this, the nomenclature of the private, public or hybrid cloud will become obsolete.
 What will be left is the omnipresent abstract layer – the cloud.

 There is great news in store for the DevOps teams, as the cloud services are expected to increase support for continuous delivery.